 I was given an appointment to immediately see a gynae cancer specialist.
 I had a full hysterectomy with the removal of my cervix and appendix.
 I went from worrying about being able to have a baby to being unable to get pregnant, which was devastating.

 I had six rounds of chemotherapy with paclitaxel and carboplatin.
 I felt sick sometimes, but I found trying different flavours and types of food really helped.
-For me, eating certain types of foods like bread, ice cream, ginger biscuits and tea as well as foods rich in carbohydrates, like bread and pasta, was very effective against the post-chemotherapy sickness.
+For me, eating certain types of foods like ice cream, ginger biscuits and tea as well as foods rich in carbohydrates, like bread and pasta, was very effective against the post-chemotherapy sickness.
 I also discovered that swirling sea salt around in my mouth worked much better for mouth ulcers than the medication you buy from the chemist.